chaneldevelops/birthdayReminder/README.md

 ## Acknowledgments

-This app was created as a code along project to enhance my skills in building React applications.
+This app was created as a code along project provided by freeCodeCamp where I was able to enhance my skills in building React applications.